readysettech/readyset/README.md

 ---

-Lightning fast SQL cache without code changes.
+Lightning fast SQL caching without code changes.

 ## What is ReadySet?